Artemcik5/mathgame/README.md

 # mathgame
-A math game made in python maybe not for commercial practice, but it looks cool for sure.
+A math game originally meant to be made in python, now in html maybe not for commercial practice, but it looks cool for sure.